Skip to main content

 Internal Beta

 An internal beta lets your team test a feature in production with real data and real infrastructure before any external user sees it.
-Use an email_domain targeting rule to match everyone on your company domain.
+You use an email_domain targeting rule to match everyone on your company domain.

 1. Create the flag